 22 March 2010, Amritapuri

-Sugunacchan was like the pillar of the Ashram.
+Sugunachan was like the pillar of the Ashram.
 He loved the ashramites as if they were his own children and saw Amma as his Guru and God.

 He was a natural leader and was respected by all—as a businessman, as a builder of fishing boats, and as a human being.
 He continued working into his 80s.

-In 2007, on Guru Purnima, Acchan again addressed the ashram residents.
+In 2007, on Guru Purnima, Achan again addressed the ashram residents.
 “I am happy seeing all this,” he said, reflecting on his lifetime of witnessing the purana of Amma’s life unfold.
 “Damayanti Amma and I consider it a great fortune that we have been able to witness all this.”

-Acchan suffered a heart attack in 2005 and he was under medication.
+Achan suffered a heart attack in 2005 and he was under medication.
 In 2009 he was fitted with a pacemaker and was placed under regular medical supervision.
 A brahmachari had been serving as a 24-hour attendant for him for the past couple of years.

-Acchan is survived by his wife, Damayanti Amma (75), and eight children.
+Achan is survived by his wife, Damayanti Amma (75), and eight children.

-* Acchan means father
+* Achan means father